PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/UseCases.md

 ### Deliverables

-If you are done with the use-cases, you can move on to documentation, ensure that you have saved and committed all your work to Github.
-Documentation is a very important part of the project, and you will need to ensure that you have a ...
+If you are done with the use-cases, ensure that you have saved and committed all your (individual) work to Github:

+- [ ] Individual contribution to the use-cases.
+As evidence, you can, for example, include Python scripts, SQL queries, and/or markdown files.
+- [ ] The data quality report (Use-case 3)
+- [ ] The data management strategy proposal (Use-case 4)

 ***